ansxnlee/pokemart/README.md

 ## Showcase

+Some diagrams I made in ms paint showing how I designed the backend.

 ![erd](./public/md/erd.png "entity relation diagram")

 ![architecture](./public/md/architecture.png "architecture for shopping cart system")

 ## Additional development setup

-- postgresql or another mikro-orm supported database is installed with mikro-orm-config.ts configured appropriately
+- postgresql or another mikro-orm supported database needs to be installed with 'mikro-orm-config.ts' configured
-- redis is installed
+- redis also needs to be installed for the backend to work

 ## Importing PRODUCTS.json into postgres